eReuse/devicehub-teal/README.md

 ```

 4. Modify the file with environment variables in the file .env You can see one example in examples/env
-If you don't have one please copy the examples/env file and modify the basic vars
+If you don't have one, please copy the examples/env file and modify the basic vars
 ```
   cp examples/env.example .env
 ```
-You can use this parameters for default as a test, but you need add values in this three variables:
+You can use these parameters for default as a test, but you need to add values in these three variables:
 ```
   API_DLT
   API_DLT_TOKEN